 Matias Valenzuela (Director of the Office of Equity and Social Justice, King County, WA) reflected on the team restructuring process that has taken place over the years.
 Although the King County Equity and Social Justice initiative was launched approximately 11 years ago, it struggled somewhat to get off the ground because it was initially launched as an executive initiative only (and therefore didn’t include agencies lead by elected officials).
 However, in 2010, an ordinance was passed that established the Inter-Branch team to oversee the work and included all departments and agencies (with nearly 40 representatives total).

 Matias also touched on the importance of effective communication and coordination among multiple departments.
 Specifically, he mentioned how their Core team was structured a little bit differently from the others mentioned during the presentation, in that their team was comprised primarily of leadership positions.
 Additionally, departments and agencies have their own teams (and larger departments have teams at the division level), which highlights the necessity of effective collaboration.
 Given that there are so many departments and divisions involved, a culture of transparency is extremely important to ensure that the team is remaining on track.
-Matias mentioned how the use of “tier boards” (further described below) and a separate Advocacy Team, that operates outside of any other department, helps to maintain a culture that encourages vulnerability and growth.
+Matias mentioned how the use of “tier boards” (further described below) by departments track progress on work.
+Since the Equity and Social Justice Inter-Branch Team operates outside of any other department, and includes strong advocates, this helps to maintain a culture that encourages vulnerability and growth.
 The Advocacy Team is especially well-suited towards researching and presenting more novel or “cutting-edge” equity policies, as they’re not beholden to any one particular department.
 He also described the steps they took to resolve lack of representation issues, specifically regarding the American Indian community in King County.

 Key tips are summarized below: